glucksfall/atlas/docs/Installation.rst

 The recommended approach is to use system tools, or install them if necessary.
-To install python packages, you could use pip, or download the package from `python package index <https://pypi.org/project/atlas-rbm/>`_.
+To install python packages, you could use pip, or download the package from the `python package index <https://pypi.org/project/atlas-rbm/>`_.

 1. **Install with system tools**

-   With pip, you simple need to execute and Atlas will be installed on ``$HOME/.local/lib/python3.6/site-packages`` folder or similar.
+   With pip, you need to execute and Atlas will be installed on ``$HOME/.local/lib/python3.6/site-packages`` folder or similar.

    .. code-block:: bash